jessicawiradinata/career-website-service/README.md

 # Career Website API
 This repository contains the API for the Career Website.
+This server is secured using environment variable.
 The front end can be found in this repository: https://github.com/jessicawiradinata/career-website/tree/master

 ## Getting Started
 #### 1. Clone this repository using the command in terminal: